Li-Xinqi/scConGraph/README.md

 ## Codes for Drug Response Analysis
 The R scripts used for analyzing drug responses are located in the Analysis/Codes folder.
 The raw and intermediate data are stored in the Analysis/Data folder.
 Larger datasets are saved on the [cloud](https://cloud.tsinghua.edu.cn/d/63ff224544874971b0dd/).
-If you have any questions about the codes, please contact the author at lxq19@mails.tsinghua.edu.cn.
+If you have any questions about the codes, please contact the [author](lxq19@mails.tsinghua.edu.cn).